 When Henry II heard that Thomas Becket had returned to England and was threatening to excommunicate his opponents, his outrage was such that four knights overhearing the King travelled to England and killed Becket inside Canterbury Cathedral.

-Henry II returned to England and visited Henry of Blois, the bishop of Winchester who was dying.
+King Henry II returned to England and visited Henry of Blois, the bishop of Winchester who was dying.
 He also met with Lord Rhys, the important south Wales prince.
 A series of meetings took place during 1171 and 1172 where an agreement was reached whereby Lord Rhys could keep his land and was given the title justiciar of south Wales.

 Canterbury Cathedral suffered another disastrous fire and was damaged so badly that it needed almost completely rebuilding.
 William of Sens was given the task of constructing a new Cathedral.
 William was injured by a fall from scaffolding and the work was continued by William the Englishman.